davisd50/sparc.cache/README.md

 Load the Cache!!!
 ----------------
 OK, it was a bit complicated to get here...but now we'll see the fruits of our labor.
-Our actual caching interface is defined by ICacheArea.
+Our actual caching interface is defined by ITransactionalCacheArea.
 We've implemented this interface via an adapter located at sparc.cache.sql.SqlObjectCacheArea.
 This adapter is already registered, so we can look it up.

-    >>> from sparc.cache import ICacheArea
+    >>> from sparc.cache import ITransactionalCacheArea
     >>> from zope.component import getMultiAdapter
     >>> myMapper = getMultiAdapter((myCSVSource, myCachedItemFactory), ICachedItemMapper) # get our mapper via our adapter implementation
-    >>> mySqlObjectCacheArea = getMultiAdapter((session, myMapper), ICacheArea)
+    >>> mySqlObjectCacheArea = getMultiAdapter((Base, session, myMapper), ITransactionalCacheArea)

 One more final activity...we need to initialize (i.e. create the DB tables) the storage area.

-    >>> mySqlObjectCacheArea.initialize(Base)
+    >>> mySqlObjectCacheArea.initialize()

 whew...that was a lot of work...now we can finally use it.  let's start by getting one of our cachable items in hand.